ollien/pillminder/README.md

       reminder_spacing: 5 * 60,
       # The time that you will start being reminded, expressed in the timezone in which this application runs.
       reminder_start_time: ~T[09:30:00],
+      # The time zone in which timezones should be used.
+This can be either :local or a standard timezone string
+      # (Timex recognizes some other formats, as well)
+      reminder_time_zone: "America/New_York",
       # The topic on which ntfy.sh will remind you.
 This is technically public, so pick something sufficiently random.
       ntfy_topic: "REPLACE_ME"
       # optional, a "fudge time", expressed seconds.
 If specified, your